AzureCosmosDB/data-migration-desktop-tool/docs/developer-guidance.md

     </Target>
     ```

-5. Add references to the `System.ComponentModel.Composition` NuGet package and the `Microsoft.DataTransfer.Interfaces` project.
+5. Add references to the `System.ComponentModel.Composition` NuGet package and the `Cosmos.DataTransfer.Interfaces` project.

 6. Extensions can implement either `IDataSourceExtension` to read data or `IDataSinkExtension` to write data.
 Classes implementing these interfaces should include a class level `System.ComponentModel.Composition.ExportAttribute` with the implemented interface type as a parameter.
 This will allow the plugin to get picked up by the main application.